For the complete calendar of metro-area events, click HERE.

 Interfaith: Martin Luther King Jr. Celebration, Sunday, Jan.
 14, 3:00pm, Lake Oswego United Church of Christ, 1111 SW Country Club Rd.
 The Lake Oswego Baha’i Community, in conjunction with the congregations of the Lake Oswego United Church of Christ and Beit Haverim, is honored to present a commemoration of Dr. King’s life and work.

 Dialog: Social Justice, Monday, Jan.
 15 and Jan.
 29, 7:00pm – 8:00pm, Bahá’í Center, 16103 SW Lake Forest Blvd., Lake Oswego, OR, 97035.
 Everyone is welcome to these discussions of Bahá’í solutions relating to social justice issues.
 For more information, please call Jan at 971-328-0909.

 To watch the 50-minute film Light to the World, about the life of Bahá’u’lláh and the impact of His teachings on people around the world, click HERE.

-There are a variety of activities every month, with several devotional gatherings weekly throughout the metro area, including every Sunday at the Portland and Beaverton Bahá’í Centers.
-To see more of the many activities each week in the area, please visit the website calendar at portlandbahai.org for a listing of prayer gatherings, children’s classes, youth activities, and introductory discussion gatherings.
+There are several devotional gatherings weekly throughout the metro area, including every Sunday at the Portland and Beaverton Bahá’í Centers.
+To see more of the activities each week, please visit the website calendar at portlandbahai.org for a listing of prayer gatherings, children’s classes, youth activities, and introductory discussion gatherings.
 The website is the place to check for last-minute changes in events!

 Like us on Facebook: “Portland Metro Baha’i Community”